Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **spectral_ch2**
 - etc...

-For measurements that record polarization:
+For measurements that record the polarization:

 - **polarization_ch1**
 - **polarization_ch2**

-When the detection path is split in 2 ch. through a non-polarizing beam splitter
+When the detection path is split in 2 channels through a non-polarizing beam splitter the different detection channels are specified in:

 - **split_ch1**
 - **split_ch2**